arturolinares/rustack/README.md

 It also has tailwindcss configured by default, you can easily remove it if you don't want it, note that there is a `build.rs` file that runs `yarn build` whenever any related file changes.

+## VS Code

+**NOTE**: Before opening the project in vscode configure it using `setup.sh`.

+The projecct contains a development enviroment for Visual Studio code.
+It will be configured automatically after opening the project in the editor.
+The environment contains:

+- PostgreSQL database server
+- sqlx-cli
+- Node
+- Yarn
+- Automatic migrations if `migrations` dir is found.

 ## Tech used

 Note: Currently rustack uses beta releases of some crates: actix-web and its related crates, lettre.